wbamberg/idl-reference/docs/nsIChannel.md

 Synchronously open the channel.

-@return blocking input stream to the channel's data.

 NOTE: nsIChannel implementations are not required to implement this
 method.
 Moreover, since this method may block the calling thread, it